Michael-wigontherun/A-Collection-of-MO2-Utilities/README.md

 This does not edit anything so its fine to run over top of the data folder.
 However it will result in random-ish output that isn't really useful
 1. Edit "DetectFrameworkAPI.bat"
 2. -P="MO2 Mod folder or source scripts folder in a MO2 Mod folder" : This looks for the .psc files to read so any folder or root folder works.

-## Enable_zMerged_Disabled_Plugins
-Enables plugins in the load order based off of a zMerge merge.json This could be used by other Mod Managers
-1. Edit "Enable_zMerged_Disabled_Plugins.bat"
-2. -P="File Path directly to a merge.json" : merge.json's are the files inside a "Merge - YourMerge" folder
-3. -S="Path to a plugins.txt" : This can be in a MO2 Profile Folder or inside your Local AppData, If you are a MO2 user and you set it to the Local AppData, you must run the Bat through MO2

 ## QA
 Q: Why only MO2?